a00908270/masterthesis/thesis.md

 ![Tensor flow computation graph, adapted from \cite{dean-tensor} \label{tensor-flow-graph}](images/tensorflow_comp_graph.png){width=6cm}

-For framework demonstration purposes, the source code classifying the Iris dataset from the first use case (see section \ref{iris-classification-example}) implemented using TensorFlow is attached in the appendix section \ref{tensorflow-iris-dataset-training-example}.

 ##### TensorFlow Programming Stack

 The TensorFlow programming stack consists of multiple API layers, as is illustrated in Figure \ref{tensorflow-api-levels}.
 On the lowest level, the TensorFlow Kernel, is the distributed execution engine.
 The low-level APIs are implemented in different programming languages, including Python, C++, Java and Go.
 Currently only Python provides higher-level TensorFlow APIs.